vasilakisfil/Introspected-REST/README.md

 are already overloaded then the server might refuse to render the response to the client but instead return an HTTP error possibly "413 Request Entity Too Large" or "414 Request-URI Too Long" although there isn't one explicitly defined for such case.
-A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) RFC
+A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) RFC proposal
 (a work also by Erik Wilde) but currently it's in draft state.
 Once published, a linkset could group together a set of links and provide them to the client by reference.
 However linksets don't actually solve our issue because eventually the MicroTypes announcement would not